 Human actions have suppressed natural processes across most of Britain over the centuries.
 If hundreds of sheep have grazed your land for decades, if rivers have been straightened or wetlands drained, or if woodlands have been felled, then nature has been altered and constrained and natural processes no longer prevail.
 Rewilding is about unleashing the power of nature and helping it when needed.

 How can you help?
-You can read about Restoring natural processes and then take inspiration from step 7.
+You can read about restoring natural processes and then take inspiration from step 7.
+Use time during your "do nothing" phase to study ecosystem processes and learn about what's missing on your land, or appoint an ecologist to guide your project who will already understand this.

 Rewilding lets nature drive its own recovery.
 But we’ve lost our large herbivores, such as elk, wild boar and bison, and key predators, such as wolf and lynx.
 Grazing and predation, two important natural processes, are therefore limited.
 However, pigs and cattle can act as proxies for wild boar and the extinct aurochs.
 Harvesting the large herbivores can emulate the impact of large predators.

 On small sites, imagine it as part of a magnificent species-rich landscape.
 You could scythe grass to mimic the grazing of aurochs as they pass through, or hoe up ground to mimic a boar’s rootling.
 Nature is complex and complicated, though.
-It’s not possible to perfectly replicate natural functioning ecosystems without the full complement of key native carnivores and herbivores being present.
-Still, we can move a long way up the rewilding spectrum if we seek to mimic natural processes in this way.
+It’s not possible for humans to perfectly replicate natural functioning ecosystems without the full complement of key native carnivores and herbivores being present.
+Still, we can move a long way up the rewilding spectrum if we seek to mimic natural processes where we cannot restore them.

 Then get ready to go for the real thing with step 8.